Pleomorphic Breast Cancer

 A breast cancer tumor in which greater than 50% of the cell population is characterized by pleomorphic shapes, is often termed ‘pleomorphic breast carcinoma’.
 Tumor cell pleomorphism usually implies six or more variations in bizarre-looking malignant cells, and is one of a number of different histological aspects a pathologist will consider when considering the malignant or benign nature of a breast tumor.

-Pleomorphic breast carcinoma is not well recognized within the morphological spectrum of breast carcinoma, but more and more is tending to be considered a distinct breast cancer phenotype.
+Pleomorphic breast cancer is not well recognized within the morphological spectrum of breast carcinoma, but more and more is tending to be considered a distinct breast cancer phenotype.

 Pleomorphic breast carcinoma is considered a rare high-grade variant of invasive ductal carcinoma (not otherwise specified, NOS), with a somewhat less favorable diagnosis than other common breast cancers.

-Pleomorphic lobular carcinoma may also develop in lobules
+Pleomorphic breast cancer may also develop in lobules

 There is also kind of pleomorphic breast carcinoma which develops in the breast lobules rather than the ducts, termed invasive pleomorphic lobular carcinoma (IPLC), which may also now be considered a unique sub-type of breast cancer.